 Please submit one (1) electronic version of your proposal in PDF format.
 Each proposal should be contained in a single PDF file, including all required attachments.
 If the file is too large to email, you may alternately send a file link (e.g. Dropbox, Google Docs, WeTransfer) to: Patrick Kelly at pkellv@prospectpark.org.

-All proposals must be received by 7/12/21.
+All proposals must be received by 9/2/22.

-The following information should be printed on the cover page of the proposal:
+The proposer's name and address should be on the cover page of the proposal.